SirToffski/My-Recipes/README.md

   * [Rice Cooker Chicken Biriyani with Saffron Cream](#rice-cooker-chicken-biriyani-with-saffron-cream)
   * [Sheet-Pan Tostadas With Black Beans and Peppers](#sheet-pan-tostadas-with-black-beans-and-peppers)

+## Disclaimer

+    The recipes in this repository were not authored by myself.
+Every recipe has a source link to the original article.
+The sole purpose of the repository is to aggregate my favourite recipes on one place.

 ## Baba Ghanouj

 Created Tuesday 09 April 2019